 15 of 15

-Test Fit the Doll's Shirt and Finish the Front Opening with Closures
+Test Fit the Doll's Shirt

 With all your seams finished and neatly tied off, test fit the shirt on your doll, checking that you can get the doll's hands through the armholes easily.
 Some dolls may be so inflexible that you need to modify the pattern to make shirts which remove easily.
 If necessary you can make shirts which have closures along the side seams below the arms or other innovations to fit the shirt on and off the doll.
-If your doll has problem arms, you may need to make shirts from knit material which has... more give.
-You won't know until you try!
+If your doll has problem arms, you may need to make shirts from knit material which has more give.
+You won't know until you try.

 As shown in the photo above the doll's shirt still needs to have the front band turned to the inside of the shirt to make a narrow and for the shirt closures or buttons.
-For this scale of shirt we will use a narrow strip of hook and loop closure (Velcro) and sew small buttons to the top of the shirt band to make it look like the shirt has buttons.
+For this scale of a shirt, we will use a narrow strip of hook and loop closure (Velcro) and sew small buttons to the top of the shirt band to make it look like the shirt has buttons.

 Adding Closures to the Front Opening of the Doll's Shirt

-- Buttons - For larger dolls it may be possible to use small buttons and button holes to close the front of the shirt.
+- Buttons - For larger dolls, it may be possible to use small buttons and buttonholes to close the front of the shirt.
 For dolls larger than fashion doll scale (1:6) you can buy tiny buttons, for fashion and smaller scale dolls house dolls you can use beads or make buttons from polymer clay.
 Buttons for doll's clothes are best made from stronger varieties of polymer clay which are a bit flexible and not brittle when cured.
 Fimo, Cernit and Pardo Clays are best.
 For smaller scale dolls, use buttons and beads as decorative items sewn on the top overlapping edge

-- Hook and Loop Fasteners - For larger dolls, 'dot' type hook and loop fasteners (including velcro) can be attached to the underside of the front overlap and the top of the bottom underlap at the front of the shirt.
+- Hook and loop fasteners - For larger dolls, "dot" type hook and loop fasteners (including velcro) can be attached to the underside of the front overlap and the top of the bottom underlap at the front of the shirt.
 If you wish decorative beads or buttons can be sewn to the top of the shirt overlap above the closures so they appear to be holding the shirt closed.
 For smaller dolls, it is easiest to sew a fine strip of hook and loop tape to the underlap and the underside of the overlap of the doll's shirt.
 Although you can sew tiny bits of these closures to small areas, the force of opening and closing them distorts the fabric.
 With a longer strip, the shirt fabric gets far less wear when the shirt is removed or replaced.

-- Snap Closures Small snap closures can also be used to hold the doll shirt closed.
-They work with dolls down to around 1:8 scale, but are not really suitable for dolls house scale dolls, unless the style of the shirt only requires one snap, which can be placed away from the curved lines of a bust or waist.
+- Snap closures - Small snap closures can also be used to hold the doll shirt closed.
+They work with dolls down to around 1:8 scale, but are not really suitable for dolls house scale dolls unless the style of the shirt only requires one snap, which can be placed away from the curved lines of a bust or waist.

 Adapt Your Basic Shirt Pattern

-The basic doll's shirt can be made without collars (use an extra piece of fabric called a 'facing' to finish the neckline seam), with rounded upright 'mandarin' collars (don't sew a point on your regular collar) and it can be designed with back instead of front openings, and with short, flared or cap sleeves.
+The basic doll's shirt can be made without collars (use an extra piece of fabric called a "facing" to finish the neckline seam), with rounded upright "mandarin" collars (don't sew a point on your regular collar) and it can be designed with back instead of front openings, and with short, flared or cap sleeves.
 Experiment and find styles and fabrics that suit your doll to extend her (his) wardrobe.